 Buffalo Grove is a decidedly white-collar village, with fully 90.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Buffalo Grove is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Buffalo Grove who work in management occupations (15.90%), sales jobs (12.08%), and office and administrative support (11.48%).

 Also of interest is that Buffalo Grove has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Buffalo Grove is a great place for families with children to consider.
-First of all, many other families with children live here, making Buffalo Grove a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Buffalo Grove has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Buffalo Grove is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Buffalo Grove’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.